betadots/openvox-training/drafts/dsl.md

     Service['sshd']
 ```

-Can be used to override parameters:
+Can be used to override parameters

 ```puppet
     file { ['/tmp/test', '/root/file.txt']: